Web3-Builders-Alliance/user_profile_standard/programs/reputation/readme.md

 <img src="../../images/Reputation.png" width ="700px" height="600px">

+## Reputation data
+This is a single account that tallies the number of solana keypairs attached to reputation accounts a reputation.(one account)

+## Source data
+This is an account that is created by programs that want to supply sources for user credits Multiple of these accounts exist and each one stores meta data for each source.(multiple sources one per source)

+## Source
+This is an account that stores user source data, how many points a user has for a particular source.(multiple per user)

+## Reputation
+this is an account 1 per user that that stores meta data for the user source accounts

 ## Thought crumbs
-The concerpt is similar to proof of stake, you can particiate in certain activities given your stake, you are allowed into certain experiences based on your reputation.
+Participate in certain activities given your stake, you are allowed into certain experiences based on your reputation.
-In proof of stake you have to buy tokens, reputation protocol uses activity, tags from other people, and other custom, reputation building activities that users can create.
+Reputation protocol uses activity, tags from other people, and other custom, reputation building activities that users can create.

 ### Reputation token